 Visual previews: forthcoming books for each season, with covers

 My contributions to the alphabet challenge, sponsored by Historical Tapestry during 2010

 Reviews of obscure books, in which I read and review out-of-print, hard-to-find historical novels

 Tacky vintage cover art.
 If you're tired of the headless woman trend... well, it could be worse.

 I don't accept advertising on this site.
 Comments that appear to be advertising a product or service will be deleted, assuming the spam filter doesn't catch them first.

 More about me:

-I've been a librarian for 18 years and work as a reference/electronic resources librarian at Eastern Illinois University.
-I've been editing the Historical Novels Review, the Historical Novel Society's book review magazine, since 2000 and help out with the HNS website.
+I've been a librarian for 20 years and am a tenured professor at Eastern Illinois University, where my responsibilities include reference and instruction, overseeing electronic journals, and collection development in economics, math, and computer science.
+Since 2000, I've been editing the Historical Novels Review, the Historical Novel Society's book review magazine, and also help out with the HNS website.
 My reviews (as well as longer articles) have appeared in Booklist, NoveList, CHOICE: Current Reviews for Academic Libraries, Bookmarks Magazine, and the Globe & Mail, among others.
 I also edited the book review column for the academic library journal Public Services Quarterly from 2004 to 2012.
-I'm a member of the American Library Association, Reference & User Services Association, and National Book Critics Circle, along with way too many library/university committees to name.
+I'm a member of the American Library Association, Reference & User Services Association, and National Book Critics Circle, along with many library/university committees.

 Two of my books deal with historical fiction and readers' advisory topics.
 Historical Fiction: A Guide to the Genre (2005) and its sequel, Historical Fiction II (2009), are both part of the Genreflecting Advisory Series published by Libraries Unlimited.
 Under a former name, I've co-authored an earlier book on library careers.